ryancodes16/SalesTrackerScript/README.md

 The sales tracker is organized by five categories: Order Rec'D Date, Cus Name, Part No, Quantity, Sub-Totals (Quantity sum of last three digits)

+Features to come: -Automatically create graphs and charts
+                  -Add in financial data to analyze and manipulate